 1. The X-Com Files

-A brutally unfair game that will kill your team before they get a chance to act, sometimes literally since taking a single step will often trigger every enemy to fire at you.
+A brutally unfair game that will kill your team before they get a chance to act, sometimes literally since taking a single step can trigger every enemy to fire at you.
 Knowing when to retreat becomes half the battle, and utilizing everything at your disposal is a must.
 And just when you think your safe, just when you think you've gamed the system, some Olympic level athlete throws a grenade halfway across the map, killing your elite squad of agents that you've spent 5 hours training up, forcing you to rethink your life choices.
 All of this comes together to an experience that genuinely feels like your fighting against all odds to save the world.
 And with so much content to boot (I have hundreds of hours, and I've probably barely touched 5% of the content within the game), this game easily earns the #1 spot for on my list.

 2. Rain World